View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 Making our connection.
 The continuing trail is on the left as the paved road turns right.

 The second portion of Last Dance's singletrack is 0.3 miles.
-It extends from the road section up to a trail fork with Shane's World and John Wick.
+This segment is also easy singletrack with a gentle rate of climb.
+It extends from the road up to a trail fork with Shane's World and John Wick.

 Last Dance ends at a trail fork 0.8 miles from the trailhead parking.
 Straight ahead is Shane's World, which can take you up to paved road (where you can again turn to the left and pedal until you find continuing singletrack for the climb to Goes To 11).
 To the right is John Wick, which connects to Crazy 8's.